nihirash/Agon-MOS-Tools/esp8266/snail/README.md

  * Enjoy gopherspace

+## Development

+Code written directly on Agon Light and compiled with [agon-ez80asm](https://github.com/envenomator/agon-ez80asm).
+I'm strongly recommend use latest version of ez80asm - cause it updates often and goes better and better every day.

+I'm using [Nano](https://github.com/lennart-benschop/agon-utilities) text editor for Agon Light for writting code directly on Agon.

 ## Known bugs and limitations

  * TCP error handling isn't implemented correctly yet.
 But in most cases it should work fine